shenwei356/csvtk/doc/docs/usage.md

   -E, --ignore-empty-row       ignore empty row
   -l, --lazy-quotes            if given, a quote may appear in an unquoted field and a non-doubled quote may appear in a quoted field
-  -H, --no-header-row          specifies that the input CSV file does not have header row -j, --num-cpus int           number of CPUs to use (default value depends on your computer) (default 4) -D, --out-delimiter string   delimiting character of the output CSV file (default ",") -o, --out-file string        out file ("-" for stdout, suffix .gz for gzipped out) (default "-") -T, --out-tabs               specifies that the output is delimited with tabs.
+  -H, --no-header-row          specifies that the input CSV file does not have header row -j, --num-cpus int           number of CPUs to use (default value depends on your computer) (default 16) -D, --out-delimiter string   delimiting character of the output CSV file, e.g., -D $'\t' for tab (default ",") -o, --out-file string        out file ("-" for stdout, suffix .gz for gzipped out) (default "-") -T, --out-tabs               specifies that the output is delimited with tabs.
 Overrides "-D" -t, --tabs                   specifies that the input CSV file is delimited with tabs.
 Overrides "-d" and "-D"
 ```

 ## headers